Challenges of Raising Bilingual Children

 4. Reading and Writing

 While learning to speak is a natural process, reading and writing require a lot more effort.
-Unless you home school, or send your child to a Bilingual School, they will only be educated in one language.
+Unless you home school, or give your child a bilingual education, they will only be educated in one language.

 Some children who are raised bilingually will never become proficient in both languages to the same level.
 There is usually one language which is stronger.
 In most cases, it is the language they are exposed to at school.
 Reading and Writing in the minority language becomes the job of you as the parents, and for many families there just isn’t time.